muratk3n/thirdwave/en/tweets/2020/week21b.md

 Tigger chose not to do that in 2015 and paying the price ever since.
 A Kurdish party received 12% which could make them a kingmaker, they could have received some concessions this way, leading to more democratization.
-Instead dumb nats trampled on the parliament (triggering attacks, than sys change), and now the country is a shithole.
+Instead oppo trampled on parliamentary mechanisms (triggering chaos, then sys change), and now the country is a shithole.

 *2020-5-17 20:16:9*